This post may contain affiliate links. Read my full disclosure policy.

 This lemony Everyday Kale Slaw with a simple lemon dressing is an easy tasty side dish for these lentil cakes and can be made ahead, and then used daily with other meals throughout the busy week.
 Serve the Lentil Cakes over your favorite grain or try this Everyday Quinoa!

-Hope you enjoy these tasty Vegan Lentil Cakes and please leave your comments below!
+Hope you enjoy these tasty Lentil Patties and please leave your comments below!